ishanjain28/pluto/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ishanjain28/pluto)](https://goreportcard.com/report/github.com/ishanjain28/pluto)
 [![Build Status](https://travis-ci.org/ishanjain28/pluto.svg?branch=master)](https://travis-ci.org/ishanjain28/pluto)

+## Features

+1. Fast download speed.
+2. Multi Part Downloading
+3. High tolerance for low quality internet connection.
+4. A Stats API that makes getting parameters like current download speed and number of bytes downloaded easier
+5. Guarantees reliable file downloads
+6. It can be used to download files from servers which require authorization in form of a value in Request Header.
+7. It can load URLs from a file.

 ## Installation

 1. You have a working Go Environment

 	go get github.com/ishanjain28/pluto

+2. You don't have a working Go Environment
-2. See the [Releases](https://github.com/ishanjain28/pluto/releases) section for Precompiled Binaries
+   1. See the [Releases](https://github.com/ishanjain28/pluto/releases) section for Precompiled Binaries
+   2. Download a binary for your platform
+   3. Put the binary in `/usr/bin` or `/usr/local/bin` on Unix like systems and add the path to binary to `PATH` variable on Windows.
+   4. Done.
+Now type `pluto -v` in terminal to see if it is installed correctly. :)

 ### CLI Example

-	Usage of pluto:
-  		-name string
+	Usage:
+		pluto [OPTIONS] [urls...]

+	Application Options:
+	      --verbose         Enable Verbose Mode
+	  -n, --connections=    Number of concurrent connections
-    		Path or Name of save File
+	      --name=           Path or Name of save file
-  		-part uint
-    	  	Number of Download parts (default 32)
-  		-verbose
-    		Enable Verbose Mode

-	$ pluto [OPTIONS] [URLs...]
+	  -f, --load-from-file= Load URLs from a file
+	  -H, --Headers=        Headers to send with each request.
+Useful if a server requires some information in headers -v, --version         Print Pluto Version and exit

+	Help Options:
+	  -h, --help            Show this help message

 ### Package Example:

-	See pluto_cli.go for an example of this package
+	See cli.go for an example of this package

 ## Default Behaviours

 1. When an error occurs in downloading stage of a part, It is automatically retried, unless there is an error that retrying won't fix.
 For example, If the server sends a 404, 400 or 500 HTTP response, It stop and return an error.

-2. To keep RAM usage to a minimum, Only 64kilobytes of data is read at a time from HTTP connection and written to file.
+2. It now uses 256kb buffers instead of a 64kb buffer to reduce CPU Usage.

 3. When a part download fails for reason that is recoverable(see 1) reason, Only the bytes that have not been downloaded yet are requested from server.